iksaku/laravel-alpine-images/README.md

 ```

 ### Running modified images
-If you want to further customize your image, then work with the `build` option in your
+If you want to customize your image further, then work with the `build` option in your
 `docker-compose.yml` file:

 ```sh